-- Reviewing and evaluating partnerships on a regular basis; - Auditing partnership strategies and policies through the internal audit function; - Ensuring partnerships offer value and contribute to the Authority's strategic objectives.
+- Reviewing and evaluating partnerships on a regular basis. - Auditing partnership strategies and policies through the internal audit function. - Ensuring partnerships offer value and contribute to the Authority's strategic objectives. - Maintaining a partnership register.

-Principle C - Defining outcomes in terms of sustainable economic, social, and environmental benefits
+Principle C - Defining outcomes in terms of sustainable economic, social, and environmental benefits.

-The Authority published its Strategic Vision and corporate priorities for County Durham and Darlington as part of its Three Year Strategic Plan.
+The Authority published its Strategic Vision and corporate priorities for County Durham and Darlington as part of its Three-Year Strategic Plan.
 The vision and priorities are focused on community needs and aspirations.